|

 to another shore, only to witness the last days of ARVN soldiers.
 Their traumatic experience did not lie in

 the last battle that they lost.
-It

-leadership as a whole.
 It was

+as a whole.
+It was somewhat fortunate

-somewhat fortunate that the war ended then.
+that the war ended then.
+Had it been

 Through sharing hardship with